kdheepak/panvimdoc/README.md

 <!-- panvimdoc-ignore-start -->

-If you would like to contribute to the specification, have feature requests or opinions, please feel free to comment here: <https://github.com/kdheepak/panvimdoc/discussions/11>.
+If you would like to contribute to the specification, or if you have feature requests or opinions, please feel free to comment here: <https://github.com/kdheepak/panvimdoc/discussions/11>.

 <!-- panvimdoc-ignore-end -->